karupalli/AddressBook/README.md

   3. How many days older is Bill than Paul?

-3 Junit test cases to added for testing
+Three Junit test cases to added for unit testing
 1. Person.java
 2. AddressBook.java
 3. AddressBookBuilder.java